 BIO: Chancellor Donald Straney

-An evolutionary biologist by training, Chancellor Straney studied patterns of change in a variety of organisms.
-He received his bachelor of science and master of science in zoology from Michigan State University and doctor of philosophy in zoology from the University of California, Berkeley.
+An evolutionary biologist by training, Chancellor Straney studied patterns of change in a variety of organisms in his research.
+He received his doctor of philosophy in zoology from the University of California, Berkeley, and his master of science in zoology from Michigan State University.